AMICI-dev/AMICI/README.md

 ===

 Q: My model fails to build.

 A: Remove the corresponding model directory located in AMICI/models/*yourmodelname* and compile again.

 Q: It still does not compile.

-A: Make an [https://github.com/ICB-DCM/AMICI/issues](issue) and we will have a look.
+A: Make an [issue](https://github.com/ICB-DCM/AMICI/issues) and we will have a look.

 Q: The simulation/sensitivities I get are incorrect.

 A: There are some known issues, especially with adjoint sensitivities and events.
-If your particular problem is not featured in the Make an [https://github.com/ICB-DCM/AMICI/issues](issues), please add it!
+If your particular problem is not featured in the [issues](https://github.com/ICB-DCM/AMICI/issues) list, please add it!